 - Educational Exhibit -Exhibits may be in the form of a poster, notebook or display.

-Follow copyright laws as explained in the General Rules as you preparing your exhibit.
+Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Take care to select materials that withstand fair conditions.
 No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22" x 28".
 Displays are not to exceed a standard commercial 3' x 4' tri-fold display board.
 Name and county must be clearly marked on educational exhibits.
 The educational exhibit evaluation form will be provided at judging time.
-A collection of your favorite recipes in a recipe box does not constitute an educational exhibit. - Molded Cookies -The dough is molded or formed with the hands into balls or other shapes; sometimes flattened with a fork or the bottom of a glass. - Rolled Cookies -The dough is rolled with a rolling pin and cut into shapes with a cookie cutter. - Ouick Breads -Do not contain yeast. - Whole Wheat -50% or more of the flour used must be whole wheat flour.
+A collection of your favorite recipes in a recipe box does not constitute an educational exhibit. - Molded Cookies -The dough is molded or formed with the hands into balls or other shapes; sometimes flattened with a fork or the bottom of a glass. - Rolled Cookies -The dough is rolled with a rolling pin and cut into shapes with a cookie cutter. - Quick Breads -Do not contain yeast. - Whole Wheat -50% or more of the flour used must be whole wheat flour.

-- Best Whole Wheat Bread Exhibit Commemorative Plate Dickinson County Farmers Union - Any yeast bread entry made with 50% or more whole wheat flour. - Red Star Yeast Awards: All exhibitors in yeast bread classes will receive Red Star dry active yeast package strips.
-Other Red Star items may also be awarded at the judge's or superintendent's discretion. - 3.
+- 1. Best Whole Wheat Exhibit Commemorative Plate Dickinson County Farmers Union - Entry must contain 50% or more whole wheat flour and yeast. - 2.
+Red Star Yeast Awards: All exhibitors in yeast bread RED STAR

+- classes will receive Red Star dry active yeast package strips.
+Other Red Star items may also be awarded at the judge's or superintendent's discretion.
+Red Star yeast must be used to win prizes sponsored by Red Star.
+Contestants must attach a Red Star Yeast empty packet or photo to their recipe.
+Items without the packet attached will still be judged, just not eligible for the special awards. - 3.
 Yeast Bread Award Bread Knife & Cutting Board Agnes Garten - 4.
-Quick Bread Loaf Award Bread Knife & Cutting Board Patty Schlesener

-LEVEL I - Beginning (Age 7-8)
+Quick Bread Loaf Award Bread Knife & Cutting Board Patty Schlesener - LEVEL I Beginning (Age 7-8) - 518.
+Educational Exhibit (See definition.)

-- 518. Educational Exhibit (See definition.) - 519.
-Non-perishable food product
+519. Non-perishable food product

+- Suggested products, but not limited to:

-- Popcorn snack (1 cup) - Nutritious Cereal Snack (1 cup) - Muffins, 3, from a mix; do not use paper liners.
-Bring mix instructions. - Muffins, 3, from scratch; do not use paper liners.
+- Popcorn snack (1 cup) •

+- Nutritious Cereal Snack (1 cup)

+- Muffins, 3, from a mix; do not use paper liners.
+Bring mix instructions. •

+- Muffins, 3, from scratch; do not use paper liners. •
-- Cupcakes, 3, from a mix, frosted or unfrosted; paper liners may be used.

-Bring mix instructions.
+- Cupcakes, 3, from a mix, frosted or unfrosted; paper liners may be used. • Bring mix instructions.

 - No-Bake cookies

-LEVEL II - Intermediate (Age 9-11)

-Also eligible to exhibit in Food Preservation

-4301.
-Educational Exhibit (See definition)

-4300.
-Non-perishable food product
+LEVEL II - Intermediate (Age 9-11) Also eligible to exhibit in Food Preservation 4301.
+Educational Exhibit (See definition) 4300.
+Non-perishable food product Suggested products, but not limited to:

 - Drop Cookies, 3

 - Nutritious Bar Cookies, 3

-- Molded Cookies, 3
+- Molded Cookies, 3 •

 - Soft Pretzels, 3

 - Rolled Baking Powder Biscuits, 3

 - Muffins, 3, from scratch; do not use paper liners

 - Loaf Quick Bread, 7" x 3" or 9" x 5" size

 - Use of whole grain flour, fruit, and/or nuts is encouraged